 Market Risk.
 The market values of securities or other assets will fluctuate, sometimes sharply and unpredictably, due to changes in general market conditions, overall economic trends or events, governmental actions or intervention, market disruptions caused by trade disputes or other factors, political developments, armed conflicts, economic sanctions, major cybersecurity events, investor sentiment, the global and domestic effects of a pandemic, inflationary pressures and other factors that may or may not be related to the issuer of the security or other asset.
-If the market values of the security, the value of your investment will go down.
-Economics and financial markets throughout the world are increasingly interconnected.
+If the market values of the securities or other assets held by the Fund fall, including a complete loss on any individual security, the value of your investment will go down.
+Economies and financial markets throughout the world are increasingly interconnected.
 Economic, financial or political events, trading or tariff arrangements, terrorism, wars, natural disasters and other circumstances in one country or region could have profound impacts on global economies or markets.
 As a result, whether or not the Fund invests in securities of issuers located in or with significant exposure to the countries or markets directly affected, the value and liquidity of the Fund's investments may be negatively affected.